What Is Pneumonia?

 How Is Pneumonia Treated?

-When pneumonia patients are hospitalized, treatment might include intravenous (IV) antibiotics (delivered through a needle inserted into a vein) and respiratory therapy (breathing treatments).
-In more severe cases, people might need to go to the intensive care unit (ICU).
+Hospital treatment might include IV (given into a vein) antibiotics and respiratory therapy (breathing treatments).
+Someone with a severe case might need care in the intensive care unit (ICU).

 If your doctor has prescribed medicine, follow the directions carefully.

-You may feel better in a room with a humidifier, which increases the moisture in the air and soothes irritated lungs.
 Make sure you drink plenty of fluids, especially if you have a fever.
-If you have a fever and feel uncomfortable, ask the doctor whether you can take over-the-counter (OTC) medicine such as acetaminophen or ibuprofen to bring it down.
-But don't take any medicine without checking first with your doctor — a cough suppressant, for example, may not allow your lungs to clear themselves of mucus.
+If the fever makes you uncomfortable, ask the doctor if you can take over-the-counter (OTC) medicine such as acetaminophen or ibuprofen to bring it down.
+Do not use aspirin as it's linked to a rare but serious illness called Reye syndrome, which can lead to liver failure and death.
+Check with your doctor before you take any medicine — a cough suppressant, for example, may not let your lungs clear themselves of mucus.

-And finally, be sure to rest.
+And get lots of rest.
 This is a good time to sleep, watch TV, read, and lay low.
 If you treat your body right, it will repair itself and you'll be back to normal in no time.